Ben Brading 5 min read

 Do business electricity and gas quotes include VAT?

-No, the quotes presented in the AquaSwitch business electricity comparison and business gas comparison services are quoted before VAT.
+No, the quotes presented in the AquaSwitch business energy comparison and business gas comparison services are quoted before VAT.
 The reason for this is most businesses are VAT registered and fully recover any input VAT charged on business energy bills.

 Are business energy rates VAT exempt or zero rated?